top of page

 A live panel discussion will take place virtually, featuring the filmmakers and a special guest from the Newark LGBTQ Center.

-9/15 (Fri) 12:00 AM EDT - 9/19 (Tue) 11:59 PM EDT.
+Film streaming available in the U.S. from 9/15 (Fri) 12:00 AM EDT - 9/19 (Tue) 11:59 PM EDT.
 Live panel on 9/18 (Mon) 8:00 PM EDT on Zoom; separate link will be sent to the ticket holders.

 This program is co-sponsored by Third World Newsreel.